 19/07/2021 - Hélène de Reforest'Action

-One hour from Paris, the Domaine de Chantilly offers an exceptional natural setting and a heritage steeped in history.
-Unfortunately, its forest is currently in danger.
+One hour from Paris, the Chantilly Forest offers an exceptional natural setting and a heritage steeped in history.
+Unfortunately, its stand is currently in danger.
 A large-scale reforestation project is taking place in order to rescue it.

 The Chantilly Forest: a reservoir of biodiversity under threat